 Shall worship before You.

 a.
 The poor shall eat and be satisfied: If God shows such faithfulness to the afflicted, there is hope for the poor.
 The good God will take care of the poor who trust Him and seek Him.
-They will praise the LORD also.
+They will praise the Lord also.

 i.
 The faithfulness of God to the Forsaken One becomes a foundation for His faithfulness to others in need, such as the poor.
 His satisfaction in the work of the Son of David means grace and blessing and joy (Let your heart live forever!) for others.

 b.
-Those who seek Him will praise the LORD: There is a promise in this, that those who seek Him will in fact find the LORD, and thus they will praise Him.
+Those who seek Him will praise the Lord: There is a promise in this, that those who seek Him will in fact find the Lord, and thus they will praise Him.

 i.
-“There are souls now weeping for sin and longing for a Savior who will soon find him, and then will become most hearty singers of the new song.
+“There are souls now weeping for sin and longing for a Savior who will soon find them, and then will become most hearty singers of the new song.
 They are coming, coming in their thousands even now.
 The music of praise shall be continued as long as the sun, and the glory of the Lord shall cover the earth as the waters cover the sea.
 From generation to generation shall the name of the Lord be praised.”
 (Spurgeon)

 i.
-We may say that this section of Psalm 22 shows the second great reason why Jesus went to the cross: out of simple love for those who would believe on Him and His saving work, and therefore remember and turn to the LORD.
+We may say that this section of Psalm 22 shows the second great reason why Jesus went to the cross: out of simple love for those who would believe on Him and His saving work, and therefore remember and turn to the Lord.
 It is not an overly-sentimental exaggeration to say that Jesus thought of His redeemed and loved them up to the cross and on the cross.

 ii.
-As Hebrews 12:2 says of Jesus: who for the joy that was set before Him endured the cross, despising the shame.
+Hebrews 12:2 says of Jesus: who for the joy that was set before Him endured the cross, despising the shame.
 Psalm 22 powerfully displays that joy, both in His obedience to and glorifying of His God and Father, and the joy of rescuing and loving those who would trust on Him; that there would be brethren that He declared the name of God unto (Psalm 22:22).

 iii.
 “In that last happy interval, before he actually gave up his soul into his Father’s hands, his thoughts rushed forward and found a blessed place of rest in the prospect that, as the result of his death, all the kindreds of the nations wouldworship before the Lord, and that by a chosen seed the Most High should be honored.”
 (Spurgeon)

 iv.
-“I think that is an absolutely wonderful thought and one that should move us to the most intent love for and devotion to Jesus Christ.
+“I think it is an absolutely wonderful thought and one that should move us to the most intent love for and devotion to Jesus Christ.
 You and I were in Jesus’ thoughts at the very moment of his death.
 It was for you and me explicitly and for our salvation from sin that he was dying.”
 (Boice)

 4. (28-31) Enduring praise for a faithful God.

-For the kingdom is the LORD‘s,
+For the kingdom is the Lord’s,